Service-specific requirements

 Three-yearly recertification by an approved NDIS Approved Quality Auditor (AQA) must be provided to the TAC upon request.

-You must notify the TAC immediately if at any time the NDIA revoke your status as a provider of ‘specialised supported employment’ and/or your certification under the NSDS criteria is revoked.
+Providers must notify the TAC immediately if at any time the NDIA revoke their status as a provider of ‘specialised supported employment’ and/or their certification under the NSDS criteria is revoked.